boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 ~~~~
 {::include ./drawings/pe-ce-ac.txt}
 ~~~~
-{: #fig-tn-arch title="Reference Design: Customer Sites and Provider Network" artwork-align="center"}
+{: #fig-tn-arch title="Reference Design: customer site and Provider Network" artwork-align="center"}

 The description of the main components shown in {{fig-tn-arch}} are:

 Customer:
 : An entity that is responsible for managing and orchestrating the end-to-end 5G Mobile Network, notably RANs and CNs.

-Customer Sites:
+customer site:
 : A customer manages and deploys 5G NFs (RAN and CN) in customer sites.
-On top of 5G NFs (e.g., gNodeB (gNB), 5G Core (5GC)), a customer may manage additional TN elements (e.g., servers, routers, or switches) within a customer sites.
-A customer sites can be either a physical or a virtual location.
+On top of 5G NFs (e.g., gNodeB (gNB), 5G Core (5GC)), a customer may manage additional TN elements (e.g., servers, routers, or switches) within a customer site.
+A customer site can be either a physical or a virtual location.
 Examples of customer sites are a customer private locations (Point of Presence (PoP), DC), a VPC in a Public Cloud, or servers hosted within the provider network or colocation service.
-: The Orchestration of the TN within customer sites involves a set of controllers for automation purposes (e.g., Network Functions Virtualization Infrastructure (NFVI), Enhanced Container Network Interface (CNI), Fabric Managers, or Public Cloud APIs).
+: The Orchestration of the TN within a customer site involves a set of controllers for automation purposes (e.g., Network Functions Virtualization Infrastructure (NFVI), Enhanced Container Network Interface (CNI), Fabric Managers, or Public Cloud APIs).
 It is out of the scope of this document to document how these controllers are implemented.

 Provider:
 : An entity responsible for interconnecting customer sites.